JNoether/CV-Webpage/Readme.md

 *AAMAS 2023*

 ## Projects
-- **Interview Performance Prediction and Lie Detection**
-Implementation of model that evaluated the performance and detected lies of a participant of mock-job interviews
 - **[Inpaiting Detection](https://github.com/HLCV-23/Inpainting-Detection)**
 Combine automatic segmentation with inpainting to automatically create edited images.
 Additionally experimented with detecting these faked images.
 - **Safe Streets**
 Extend pedestrian route recommendation by taking into account the safety of the route (e.g. lights, open shops).
+- **Interview Performance Prediction and Lie Detection**
+Implementation of model that evaluated the performance and detected lies of a participant of mock-job interviews

 ## Experience
 - *08/2022-07/2024*: Research assistant in the Machine Teaching Group at MPI-SWS

 ## Teaching Experience
 - *Summer 2024*: Teaching Assistant for the Seminar "Trustworthiness of Foundation Models"
-- *Summer 2022*: Teaching Assistant for the Lecture "statistics Lab"
+- *Summer 2022*: Teaching Assistant for the Lecture "Statistics Lab"
 - *Summer 2022*: Teaching Assistant for the Lecture "Artificial Intelligence"
 - *Winter 2019/2020*: Teaching Assistant For "Programming 1"